Designations Congruent with Things: Chapter 26

 “I’m not sure how to respond to that,” the car says.

-“Nor am I,” Hermann says darkly, looking over at Newton.
-“Do not befriend abnormally intelligent city taxi cabs, Newton.”
+“Nor am I,” Hermann says darkly.
+“Do not befriend abnormally intelligent city cabs, Newton.”

-“First of all, he has decided his name is Carl.
+“First of all, he’s decided his name is Carl.
 Second of all, why not?”

 Hermann stares at him.
 “It named itself?”